Yaya Toure’s agent Dimitri Seluk has informed Sky Sports activities there was interest from Manchester United and Arsenal for the midfielder.

 - Olympics may lead kids into sport, but parents can help keep them on track, expert says

-- Last Chance U: is this the best sports documentary series of all time?
+- Last Chance U: is this the best sports documentary series ever?

-- Pictures show off the beauty of Welsh market town and its surrounding landscape
+- Pictures show the Welsh market town’s beauty and surrounding landscape.

-- Manchester derby: Pep Guardiola favourite Nolito can star for City against United
+- Manchester derby: Pep Guardiola favorite Nolito can star for City against United

-“They’ll lose loads of hundreds of thousands of supporters from Africa because of this decision from Guardiola,” Seluk stated.
+“They’ll lose hundreds of thousands of supporters from Africa because of this decision from Guardiola,” Seluk stated.

 “Now They’ll aid Manchester United.
-A lot of people in Africa say They will in no way see any more matches of City on Tv.”
+Many people in Africa say They will not see any more City matches on Tv.”